Package 'sprtt'

 paired

-a logical indicating whether you want a paired t-test.
+Logical indicating whether to perform a paired t-test.
+Default is FALSE.

 na.rm